stesvis/ReactJs-Cheat-Sheet/README.md

 #### Notes
 * The `state` field names must match the `form` field names
-* You can make an event handler to handle changes from each `form` field
+* You can make a `handleChange` event handler to handle changes from each `form` field
 * The `handleSubmit` event handler needs to call `event.preventDefault()` to **prevent page reload**, check the form **validation**, and **submit** the form via API call

 #### Submitting a Form